tomgxz/Kraken/README.md

 ## Analysis
 ### Problem identification
-With the internet constantly growing, and more and more people relying on it, the demand for websites is constantly increasing - it is now expected for businesses to have their own webpage that people can easily access.
-They can range in style from business portfolios, to online stores, to games.
-However, a lot of people may find it difficult to create a website for themselves or their organisation, and the task of manually programming it can seem very daunting.
 The main aim of this project is to develop a website that allows clients to produce their own website via a simple user interface, which alleviates the technical intricacies of HTML, CSS and JavaScript.
 Clients will be able to select from a variety of styles and themes - or create their own - upload media such as images and videos, and then interact with a drag and drop interface to organise a webpage.
 Each website they create would have it’s own page dedicated to it, with options to customise the styles of the site, ability to create, organise, and link together pages of the website, preview the website in a variety of display sizes, and of course add pre-made elements and edit the parameters of the elements in the site.

+With the internet constantly growing, and more and more people relying on it, the demand for websites is constantly increasing.
+They can range in style from business portfolios, to online stores, to games.
+Regardless of who you are or what you do, a website is often expected of you, especially for businesses.
+However, the problem of creating a professional and functional website can be a daunting task for many individuals and small businesses, especially those without technical expertise or resources.
+Existing website builders may be difficult to navigate, require extensive coding knowledge, or lack the necessary design flexibility to create a unique and effective online presence.
+Furthermore, many website builders are geared towards certain industries or types of websites, making it difficult for users to find a platform that meets their specific needs, and the task of manually programming it can seem very daunting.

+The main aim of this project is to develop a website that allows clients to produce their own website via a simple user interface, which alleviates the technical intricacies of HTML, CSS and JavaScript and allows them to focus on creating a website that reflects their brand and meets their business goals.
+Clients will be able to select from a variety of styles and themes - or create their own - upload media such as images and videos, and then interact with a drag and drop interface to organize a webpage.
+Each website they create would have its own page dedicated to it, with options to customize the styles of the site, ability to create, organize, and link together pages of the website, preview the website in a variety of display sizes, and of course add pre-made elements and edit the parameters of the elements in the site.

+The need for a drag and drop website builder that is easy to use is increasingly important in today's digital age, where having an online presence is crucial for businesses, organizations, and individuals.
+A website builder that is user-friendly and offers a wide range of customizable design options would greatly benefit users who may not have the technical know-how to create a website on their own.

+Moreover, the rise of mobile devices and the increasing importance of responsive design have made it crucial for websites to be optimized for different screen sizes and devices.
+As such, this project would also be geared towards easily creating mobile-friendly websites to ensure optimal user experience.

 The requirements for a client to be able to use it would also be low, due to the entire application being contained within its own website, meaning that the client would only need a web browser and internet connection.
 This means the client doesn't need to install software onto their computer, nor do they need to worry about software updates.

+In summary, the problem that this website builder aims to solve is to provide an easy to use, drag-and-drop website builder for individuals and small businesses, which can be easily customized to their specific needs and optimized for different devices, without requiring technical expertise.
+This will greatly benefit users by allowing them to create a professional and functional website that meets their business goals and reflects their brand, without the need for a background in technology or coding.

 #### Stakeholders
 The clients for this software would be businesses or individuals who require a website but do not have the technical competency or time to build one themselves.